jacksund/simmate/docs/full_guides/toolkit/overview.md

 # Simmate Toolkit Overview

+!!! danger
+    The Simmate toolkit is still in early development and not ready for use.
+We therefore keep our toolkit guides hidden for the time being.

+    Stick to PyMatGen and our "PyMatgen Help" section for now.

 ## About

 The `Simmate Toolkit` serves as an alternative to [pymatgen](https://pymatgen.org/), [ase](https://gitlab.com/ase/ase), and other Python packages for cheminformatics.